ALL ABOUT THE BIBLE!

 Read the New Testament in order, starting with Matthew and going book by book until you reach the last chapter of Revelation.
 This will give you a good idea about Jesus, the Church, and Christian living.

 What Is The Best Bible To Use?

 The most common Translation used by Pastors and folks is the New International Version (NIV) and recommend giving to people when they are converted.
 As it is considered a dynamic translation but seeks to balance between word-for-word (Literal Translations) and thought–for thought translations styles (Dynamic Translations).
 New International Version (NIV) finds a balance from literal and dynamic as it is easy to read but is still very accurate.
 Recommend buying a New International Version (NIV) here online at Christian Book.
 Com.
-If you are new to the Bible would recommend a New International Devotional Bible here which has comments along with the scriptures to help you think about what your read.
+If you are new to the Bible would recommend the New International Devotional Bibles at a reasonable price here which has comments along with the scriptures to help you think about what you read.